 Enjoy your New Space

-A week later and we are loving the new color of our bedroom.
+A week later and we are loving the new color of our master bedroom.
 It feels so much larger and brighter.
 I told my husband I feel like we're away on vacation.

 Now, I need some new accessories!